State pension: The overhaul and you

 Just over 500,000 old and poor people queued up to receive it.
 They had to be at least 70 years old, have an income of less than 12 shillings a week and not have too much furniture, which was judged as a sign of wealth.

-An overhaul of the state pension system will see a single-tier pension - of £144 a week at today's prices - being paid to every qualifying new pensioner from April 2017 at the earliest.
+An overhaul of the state pension system will see a single-tier pension - of £155 a week - being paid to some new pensioners from April 2016.
+Others will get less, and those who qualified for a pension before April 2016 will remain on the old system.

 So how will this change the current system and how will it affect you?